 9. Stay positive

 Don’t let test anxiety get the best of you.
 Prepare before the test, stay positive, and take care of yourself.
-By doing these things, your anxiety will ease and you’ll feel better as you are approaching and taking the exam.
+By trying these test anxiety tips, your anxiety will ease and you’ll feel better as you are approaching and taking the exam.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!